Abdelrahmanosama372/RaspberryPi-Temperature-Monitoring-with-QML/README.md

 ## Setup

 1. **Hardware Setup:** Connect the DHT11 sensor and LED to the GPIO pins of your Raspberry Pi.
+2. **Configuration:**
+   - Modify the led and sensor files paths to match your setup in `monitoring_system.hpp`
+   - Modify the C++ application and Bash script as needed to match your setup and preferences.
+   - Modify the bash script with you Raspberry Pi name.

-2. **Project Setup:**
+3. **Project Setup:**
    - Clone the project repository to your PC.
     ```bash
     git clone https://github.com/Abdelrahmanosama372/RaspberryPi-Temperature-Monitoring-with-QML.git
     ```
    - in the src directory run `cmake` to compile the project code.
    - copy the executable `monitorsys` from the `build` directory to the Raspberry Pi and run it
-3. **Configuration:**
-   - Modify the led and sensor files paths to match your setup in `monitoring_system.hpp`
-   - Modify the C++ application and Bash script as needed to match your setup and preferences.

 ## Usage

 1. **Start C++ Application:** Run the C++ application on your Raspberry Pi to read sensor data and update the CSV file.
-2. **Run Bash Script:** Execute the Bash script on your Raspberry Pi to send the CSV file to your PC at regular intervals.
+2. **Run Bash Script:** Execute the Bash script on your PC to get the CSV file from the Raspberry Pi at regular intervals.
 3. **Launch QML GUI:** Open the QML-based GUI on your PC to visualize and interact with the sensor data in real-time.

 ## Contributing